 According to Georgia state legislature, a contractor is one who “ offers to undertake or undertakes to, submits a bid or a proposal to, or personally or by others performs the construction or the management of the construction for an owner of any building, bridge, or other structure, including a person who installs industrialized buildings.“

 In concordance with the State Licensing Board for Residential and General Contractors, licenses are separated into residential and general contracting work.
 In most cases, your license will fall under one, or both, of these categories.
 If you are aspiring to build a structure or remodeling an existing structure whether residential or commercial, you must obtain a license through the board.
+Additionally, the State Board requires a $25,000 surety bond for contractors.
+Contractors must obtain a bond as a condition of the license or permit by various counties and local municipalities as well, so it’s important to research individual requirements.

 Who Needs a Contractors License?